digitallinguistics/app/.github/CONTRIBUTING.md

 - **component tests:** These tests check the functionality of individual components of the app in isolation, such as a nav, dropdown, etc. These tests are run with a combination of [Storybook] + [Cypress] and have a `.component.js` extension.

-- **integration tests:** These tests check that different components interact properly with each other when used together in the app.
-For example, clicking a button in one component should open a menu in another.
-These tests should not generally depend on databases or servers.
-These tests are run with a combination of [Storybook] + [Cypress] and have an `.integration.js` extension.

 - **end-to-end (E2E) tests:** These tests imitate the behavior of the end user using the entire production-ready app to accomplish various tasks, and depend on databases, servers, etc. These typically only test the "happy path", rather than various errors.
 These tests are run with [Cypress] and have a `.e2e.js` extension.

 - **performance tests:** These tests check the app's performance in terms of speed and other metrics.
 These tests are run with [Lighthouse].